-Join Gini von Courter for an in-depth discussion in this video Navigating in Outlook, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video Navigating in Outlook, part of Outlook 2016: Efficient Email Management.

 - [Voiceover] Before we fling ourselves headlong into email management I'd like to show you two or three things about Outlook 2016.
 One of the ways that you can be efficient in Outlook is to not have to go back and forth from one application to another.
 For example, here I am in my inbox and if I click to go to my calendar it will take me to January and let's say what I really need to see is March, about the 12th so here I am on March 12th.
 If I now go back to my inbox and then go back to my calendar it's not March 12th anymore.

 So, one strategy is actually to right click on the calendar and to open it in a new window.
 So I have both a calendar open and my inbox open and I can switch from one to the other using the task bar.
 The benefit I get is that if I go again to March 12th for example we'll make this full sized.
 And now I wanna go back to my inbox.
 I'm not going to click down here in the navigation area.

 I'm going to use alt/tab to go back to my inbox.
 Now I'll alt/tab again and I'm still on March 12th because I haven't relaunched the application.
 So any of the tools that would allow you to switch between applications whether you're using 'task view' in Windows 10 or you're using alt/tab which you can use in any version of Windows having multiple windows open is helpful and if you have multiple monitors you might wanna simply keep your inbox open all day on one monitor.

 Going to go back to my inbox now and change my views so that once again I'm seeing a reading pane on the right.
 And notice that my navigation pane is adjustable.
 Here on the left.
 And my reading pane is adjustable.
 All I do is point to the line between them and drag it.
 Just grab that gray border and go.
 What you see in the navigation pane is also totally customizable.